perbone/jejdbc/README.md

 > WIP (heavily updated so you can expect constants changes - no commitment with feature freezing at this moment)

-A JDBC 4.2 compliant driver for Berkeley DB Java Edition
+JDBC 4.2 compliant driver for Berkeley DB Java Edition

 ## Features